Overview

 }

-An empty result (selfBurnable: [], received: []) is not an error - it means no UTXOs addressed to you were found in that scan range.
-Errors are only thrown for infrastructure failures.
+An empty result (all buckets empty) is not an error — it means no notes addressable by your viewing keys exist in the trees the scanner walked.
+Errors are reserved for infrastructure failures.